 Flip in Blazor Diagram Component

-The diagram component offers functionality to flip nodes, connectors, and groups.
+The diagram component supports flipping nodes, connectors, and groups.
 Flipping creates a mirror image of the original element, allowing for versatile visual representations within the diagram.

 How to Flip the Node or Group

-The Flip command is used to mirror the content and ports of selected objects across either the horizontal, vertical, or both directions on the diagram page.
+The Flip command mirrors the content and ports of selected objects across the horizontal axis, vertical axis, or both on the diagram page.
 This transformation allows for quick and easy reorientation of diagram elements.

-Note: The Flip command can be applied to both individual nodes and node groups, including their selected child nodes.
+Note: The Flip command applies to both individual nodes and node groups, including their selected child nodes.

 How to Change the Flip Direction

-The FlipDirection property is used to mirror nodes, groups, or connectors across horizontal, vertical, or both directions.
-This feature allows you to create symmetrical or reversed representations of diagram elements, enhancing the flexibility and visual appeal of your Blazor diagrams.
+The FlipDirection property mirrors nodes, groups, or connectors across horizontal, vertical, or both directions.
+This enables symmetrical or reversed representations of diagram elements, enhancing the flexibility and visual appeal of your Blazor diagrams.

 How to Change the Flip Mode